 Making Peace With Your Body is your support system for ditching diet culture and accepting your body so you can live out loud.

 Our next cohort is forming now.
-Get on the waitlist!
+Join our interest list!

 Give us your email and we'll let you know when we open enrollment next time (in 2021).